nikkijuk/fullstack-web-developer-transformation/fs-capstone/client/readme.md

 ## create app

 ng new flowmarkt

 cd flowmarkt

-note: "-router" and other flags make life easier here
+note: "-router" and other flags make life easier here (but I forgot to use them)

 # integrate bootstrap and jquery to created app